Infrastructure Pentesting

 Pentestbox during internal infrastructure pentesting

 A large proportion of attacks on businesses start with hacked computers or employee accounts that are in the familiar office environment.
 Sometimes an employee accidentally installs something or his or her account is compromised.
 In addition, servers may be attacked on-site.
 To test what might happen if this scenario occurs, it is necessary to place a computer within the network.
-Previously, NFIR’s ethical hackers would physically come to your office location for this; today, this is done remotely with a pen test box.
+Previously, NFIR’s ethical hackers would physically come to your office location for this, today this is also done remotely with a pen test box.

 Learn more about the pentest box->